 To set up your Monash account you need your Monash ID.
-This is in your offer letter.
-Make sure you record your Monash student ID and username.
-You can use the enrolment checklist (pdf, 0.07 mb) for this.
+This is in your International Student Course Agreement (ISCA).

 Help with this step

-For any problems creating an account, accessing your email, or forgetting your password, contact the Service Desk for help.
+If you're still experiencing issues creating an account and/or accessing your email, contact the Service Desk for help.

 We delete your account if you don't complete your enrolment, so make sure you enrol by the deadline.